 MICCAI-CDMRI 2023 QuantConn Challenge Findings on Achieving Robust Quantitative Connectivity through Harmonized Preprocessing of Diffusion MRI

-Nancy R. Newlin1, Kurt Schilling2, Serge Koudoro3, Bramsh Qamar Chandio4, Praitayini Kanakaraj1, Daniel Moyer1, Claire E. Kelly5,6,7, Sila Genc5,8, Jian Chen5, Joseph Yuan-Mou Yang5,8,9,10, Ye Wu11, Yifei He11, Jiawei Zhang12, Qingrun Zeng13, Fan Zhang13, Nagesh Adluru14, Vishwesh Nath15, Sudhir Pathak16, Walter Schneider16, Anurag Gade17, Yogesh Rathi18, Tom Hendriks19, Anna Vilanova19, Maxime Chamberland19, Tomasz Pieciak20,21, Dominika Ciupek21, Antonio Tristán-Vega20, Santiago Aja-Fernández20, Maciej Malawski21, Gani Ouedraogo22, Julia Machnio21, Paul M. Thompson4, Neda Jahanshad4, Eleftherios Garyfallidis3, Bennett A. Landman1,2,23,24
+Nancy R. Newlin1, Kurt Schilling2, Serge Koudoro3, Bramsh Qamar Chandio4, Praitayini Kanakaraj1, Daniel Moyer1, Claire E. Kelly5,6,7, Sila Genc5,8, Jian Chen5, Joseph Yuan-Mou Yang5,8,9,10, Ye Wu11, Yifei He11, Jiawei Zhang12, Qingrun Zeng13, Fan Zhang13, Nagesh Adluru14, Vishwesh Nath15, Sudhir Pathak16, Walter Schneider16, Anurag Gade17, Yogesh Rathi18, Tom Hendriks19, Anna Vilanova19, Maxime Chamberland19, Tomasz Pieciak20,21, Dominika Ciupek21, Antonio Tristán-Vega20, Santiago Aja-Fernández20, Maciej Malawski21, Gani Ouedraogo22, Julia Machnio21, Christian Ewert23, Paul M. Thompson4, Neda Jahanshad4, Eleftherios Garyfallidis3, Bennett A. Landman1,2,24,25

-1: Department of Computer Science, Vanderbilt University, Nashville, TN, 2: Department of Radiology and Radiological Sciences, Vanderbilt University Medical Center, 3: Indiana University Bloomington, Bloomington, IN, 4: Mark and Mary Stevens Neuroimaging and Informatics Institute, Keck School of Medicine of USC, Los Angeles, CA, 5: Developmental Imaging, Murdoch Children’s Research Institute, Melbourne, Australia, 6: Victorian Infant Brain Studies (VIBeS), Murdoch Children’s Research Institute, Melbourne, Australia, 7: Turner Institute for Brain and Mental Health, School of Psychological Sciences, Monash University, Melbourne, Australia, 8: Neuroscience Advanced Clinical Imaging Service (NACIS), Department of Neurosurgery, Royal Children’s Hospital, Melbourne, Australia, 9: Neuroscience Research, Murdoch Children’s Research Institute, Melbourne, Australia, 10: Department of Pediatrics, University of Melbourne, Melbourne, Australia, 11: School of Computer Science and Technology, Nanjing University of Science and Technology, Nanjing, China, 12: College of Information Engineering, Zhejiang University of Technology, Hangzhou, China, 13: School of Information and Communication Engineering, University of Electronic Science and Technology of China, Chengdu, China, 14: Waisman Center, Department of Radiology, University of Wisconsin, Madison, 15: NVIDIA, Nashville, TN, USA, 16: Learning Research and Development Center, University of Pittsburgh, 17: Brigham and Women’s Hospital, Boston, 18: Brigham and Women’s Hospital, Harvard Medical School, Boston, 19: Department of Computer Science and Mathematics, Eindhoven University of Technology, Netherlands, 20: LPI, ETSI Telecomunicación, Universidad de Valladolid, Castilla y León, Spain, 21: Sano Centre for Computational Medicine, 30-054 Kraków, Poland, 22: Aix-Marseille Université, Marseille, France, 23: Vanderbilt University Institute of Imaging Science, Vanderbilt University, Nashville, TN, USA, 24: Department of Electrical and Computer Engineering, Vanderbilt University, Nashville, TN, USA
+1: Department of Computer Science, Vanderbilt University, Nashville, TN, 2: Department of Radiology and Radiological Sciences, Vanderbilt University Medical Center, 3: Indiana University Bloomington, Bloomington, IN, 4: Mark and Mary Stevens Neuroimaging and Informatics Institute, Keck School of Medicine of USC, Los Angeles, CA, 5: Developmental Imaging, Murdoch Children’s Research Institute, Melbourne, Australia, 6: Victorian Infant Brain Studies (VIBeS), Murdoch Children’s Research Institute, Melbourne, Australia, 7: Turner Institute for Brain and Mental Health, School of Psychological Sciences, Monash University, Melbourne, Australia, 8: Neuroscience Advanced Clinical Imaging Service (NACIS), Department of Neurosurgery, Royal Children’s Hospital, Melbourne, Australia, 9: Neuroscience Research, Murdoch Children’s Research Institute, Melbourne, Australia, 10: Department of Pediatrics, University of Melbourne, Melbourne, Australia, 11: School of Computer Science and Technology, Nanjing University of Science and Technology, Nanjing, China, 12: College of Information Engineering, Zhejiang University of Technology, Hangzhou, China, 13: School of Information and Communication Engineering, University of Electronic Science and Technology of China, Chengdu, China, 14: Waisman Center, Department of Radiology, University of Wisconsin, Madison, 15: NVIDIA, Nashville, TN, USA, 16: Learning Research and Development Center, University of Pittsburgh, 17: Brigham and Women’s Hospital, Boston, 18: Brigham and Women’s Hospital, Harvard Medical School, Boston, 19: Department of Computer Science and Mathematics, Eindhoven University of Technology, Netherlands, 20: LPI, ETSI Telecomunicación, Universidad de Valladolid, Castilla y León, Spain, 21: Sano Centre for Computational Medicine, 30-054 Kraków, Poland, 22: Aix-Marseille Université, Marseille, France, 23: AI in Medical Imaging, German Center for Neurodegenerative Diseases (DZNE), 24: Vanderbilt University Institute of Imaging Science, Vanderbilt University, Nashville, TN, USA, 25: Department of Electrical and Computer Engineering, Vanderbilt University, Nashville, TN, USA

 Publication date: 2024/08/31